 Participants' identifiable information will be kept in order for the research team to inform them of the study results.
 This is anticipated to be at least 3 years, which is when the study funding is due to finish.
-Any research documents with personal information, such as consent forms, will be held securely at the

-University of Oxford for 3 years after the end of the study.
+Any research documents with personal information, such as consent forms, will be held securely at the University of Oxford for 3 years after the end of the study.
 Qualitative interview transcripts will be retained securely to support publications of findings from the study until they are no longer required.
+The linkage

-The linkage information will be permanently destroyed at the end of the study.
+Clinical Research Protocol Template version 15.0 CONFIDENTIAL © Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 25 of 34 information will be permanently destroyed at the end of the study.
 Audio-recordings will be stored until recordings have been transcribed verbatim, and transcriptions thoroughly checked.
 This means that audio files will be destroyed by the end of the study.
+At the end of the study, Global Initiative are under instruction to delete all participant data held on their production server, after a manual backup allowing a 30 day grace period.